Today is the day you become a live stream pro!

 - SVOD: use your own video platform to connect with your paying customers and provide even more value.

 Tools Of The Trade: What Equipment Do You Need To Start?

 This wouldn’t be much of a guide about how to live stream if we didn’t talk about equipment.

-In this section, we are going to talk about the types of tools you’ll need to effectively live stream.
+In this section, we are going to talk about the types of tools and gear you’ll need to effectively live stream.
 But, you will notice that we don’t recommend any specific makes, models, or products.
 Why?